DarkGhostHunter/Preloader/README.md

         ├── PreloaderCall.php
         └── preload.php

-Once generated, tell PHP to use this file as a preloader at startup in your `php.ini`.
+Once generated, tell PHP to use this file as a preloader at start up in your `php.ini`.

 ```ini
 opcache.preload=/www/app/preload.php
 ```

-Restart your PHP process that's using Opcache, and that's all, you're good.
+Once the script is generated, **you're encouraged to restart your PHP process** (or server, in some cases) to pick up the generated preload script.
+Only generating the script [is not enough](https://www.php.net/manual/en/opcache.preloading.php).

 > If you use Preloader when Opcache is disabled or without hits, you will get an Exception.